-If the entity concludes that it is probable that a tax authority will accept an uncertain tax treatment, the entity should determine its accounting tax position consistently with the tax treatment used or planned to be used in its income tax filings.
-If the entity concludes that such acceptance is not probable, the entity should reflect the effect of uncertainty in determining its taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates.
+If an entity concludes that it is probable that the tax authority will accept an uncertain tax treatment that has been taken or is expected to be taken on a tax return, it should determine its accounting for Income Taxes consistently with that tax treatment.
+If an entity concludes that it is not probable that the treatment will be accepted, it should reflect the effect of the uncertainty in its Income Tax accounting for the taxable profit or loss, tax bases, unused tax losses, unused tax credits and tax rates.